yuichkun/raycast-anki-ai-agent/spec.md

 ## Extension Components

-### 1. AI Tool: `get-deck-mappings`
+### 1. AI Tool: `get-deck-configurations`

 A read-only AI tool that allows the AI to discover available decks:
-- Returns list of configured deck mappings with ID, name, and purpose
+- Returns list of configured deck configurations with ID, name, and purpose
 - AI must call this FIRST before calling `add-card`
 - Helps AI select the appropriate deck based on user's content and deck purposes
 - No side effects, just returns current configuration